Training the parametric interactions in an analog bosonic quantum neural network with Fock basis measurement: Results

-Finally, we show that training the parameters increases the expressivity of the quantum neural network and allows it to solve tasks that are out of reach for quantum reservoir computing.
-We demonstrate this by solving the handwritten digits recognition task, from the DIGITS dataset, shown in Figure~\ref{fig:digits}a.
-We use 6 modes, pairwise coupled through 15 two-mode squeezing processes whose amplitudes are used for data encoding.
-64 pixel images cannot be processed in a single time step, so we use an encoding scheme inspired by the data re-uploading method~\cite{perez-salinasDataReuploadingUniversal2020}.
-After removing the 4 white corner pixels, we divide each input image in four 15-pixel batches, that we apply over 4 time intervals $\delta t/4 = \SI{50}{\nano\second} \ll \kappa^{-1} = \SI{500}{\nano\second}$, as shown in Figure 4(b).
-Using this method, we achieve over \SI{97}{\percent} accuracy on the DIGITS classification task, by measuring 12 probability amplitudes $P_k(n)$ and training a total of 502 drive parameters and output weights.
-In comparison, a reservoir computing algorithm with 6 modes and random initial parameters can achieve at best \SI{12}{\percent} test accuracy when measuring 36 probability amplitudes, which is close to random guessing.
+Training enlarges the set of accessible representations compared to an untrained reservoir and enables the solution of tasks that are otherwise inaccessible when the same hardware is used in a reservoir-computing configuration.
+We demonstrate this by solving the handwritten digit recognition task from the scikit-learn DIGITS dataset, shown in Figure~\ref{fig:digits}a.
+We use 6 modes, pairwise coupled through 15 two-mode squeezing processes.
+The amplitudes of these squeezing terms are used for data encoding.
+Since 64-pixel images cannot be processed in a single time step, we adopt an encoding scheme inspired by the data re-uploading method~\cite{perez-salinasDataReuploadingUniversal2020}: after removing the 4 white corner pixels, each image is divided into four 15-pixel batches, which are sequentially injected over four time intervals $\frac{\delta t}{4} = \frac{2\pi}{10\kappa}$, as shown in Figure~4(b).
+In the trained bosonic QNN, the Hamiltonian parameters (including the squeezing prefactor and bias, drive amplitudes, detunings and coherent couplings) are optimized jointly with the classical output weights.
+In the reservoir configuration, the same 6-mode architecture, encoding protocol, and time evolution are used, but all Hamiltonian parameters are fixed to random values and only the linear readout weights are trained.
+The scikit-learn DIGITS dataset contains 1797 samples; for computational convenience, we use a randomly selected subset of 1500 samples, which is sufficient for this study.
+Using the trained configuration, we achieve over 97 \% accuracy by measuring 12 probability amplitudes $P_k(n)$ and training a total of 502 Hamiltonian and output parameters.
+In contrast, the reservoir configuration with identical hardware achieves at best 62.8 \% test accuracy, even when measuring 36 probability amplitudes (Table~\ref{tab:digits}).

-In conclusion, we have demonstrated that an analog bosonic quantum neural network can be successfully trained by optimizing the complex parameters of three-wave mixing interactions and nearly resonant drives.
-Training not only enhances the expressivity of the network—enabling it to solve more complex tasks such as handwritten digit classification—but also drastically reduces the number of output variables to measure.
-For instance, in the sine/square and spirals classification tasks, the number of measured variables is reduced to a single one, compared to 9 and 36, respectively, in quantum reservoir computing.
-This makes experimental implementation of inference significantly more practical.

-In this work, we focused on three-wave mixing processes and quadratic Hamiltonians to allow efficient simulation of Gaussian states in the Heisenberg picture.
-In future experimental implementations, the number of trainable parameters could be increased by incorporating higher-order mixing processes, such as four-wave mixing.
-In such cases, gradients could be estimated using the parameter-shift rule or other local learning methods.